 Dr. Gillaspie was raised on a livestock farm in Kansas and graduated from Kansas State University's School of Veterinary Medicine in 1970.
 He was in the Army Veterinary Corp in Vietnam and then in private practice in Bradenton, FL.
 In 1975, he bought South Trail Animal Hospital with Dr. Ford.
 Dr. Gillaspie and his wife Jayma have four daughters.
-They currently have four cats at home.
+They currently have two cats at home.
 He drives the Sunday School bus and teaches junior church for Gospel Baptist Church.
 Dr. Gillaspie enjoys all aspects of veterinary medicine, but especially orthopedic and soft tissue surgery.
 He also enjoys bird watching.

 Dr. DeMonarco-Snell originally hails from Long Island, NY.
 She received her Bachelor of Science and graduated Magna cum laude from Cornell University in 2000.
 She then went on to attend Kansas State University College of Veterinary Medicine and graduated with honors in 2004 as a member of Phi Zeta honor society.
 It was through their alma mater the she was introduced to Dr. Gillaspie (KSU 1970) and recruited to join the team at South Trail Animal Hospital and has been here ten years now.
 Dr. DeMonarco and her husband, Dean, have three children: twins Katie and Sammy, and baby boy, Cole.
 Their family also includes Penny, the Chihuahua.
 When not at work, she enjoys boating, scuba diving and spending time with her family.

 Dr. Cooke is a native New Yorker and graduated from Tuskegee University in 2004.
 Before becoming a veterinarian she was a registered dental hygienist for thirteen years.
 Dr. Cooke joined South Trail Animal Hospital in February 2008.
 When she is not working, Dr. Cooke has seven dogs, several cats, a tortoise, many birds, various other pocket pets and two horses (Debut and Finalih) that she spends time training.
 Dr. Cooke enjoys bowling and spending time at the beach.